Limitless-Hoops/limitless-hoops/docs/businessLogic.md

 ## 2. Memberships, Pricing & Payments
 The payment system needs to be brought in-house to reduce friction.

-*   **Tiers:** Support for different membership levels (e.g., Elite, Regular) which dictate access and pricing.
+*   **Tiers & Strict Contracts:** Support for 2-month, 4-month, and 1-year commitments (Volunteer, Recreation, Seasonal, Limitless).
+See `membershipTiers.md` for the strict "Club Dues" billing logic, grace periods, and cancellation rules.
 *   **Dynamic Pricing:** The system must recognize the user's tier and apply the correct price (sometimes free) to an event.
-*   **Integrated Checkout:** Payments happen directly on the site.
+*   **Integrated Checkout:** Payments happen directly on the site via Stripe.
 *   **Cart System (High Priority):** Customers must be able to select multiple dates/events, add them to a cart, and check out all at once.
 *   **Billing Transparency:** Automated heads-up emails before recurring charges happen.
 Centralized view for admins to see all recurring payments.
-*   **Credits & Promos:** Ability to add account credit to a user, and apply promo codes for specific events or groups.
+*   **Upgrades & Credits:** Ability to calculate mid-contract upgrades (New Tier - Amount Paid = Balance Owed) and apply promo codes.

 ## 3. The Booking & Event Engine
 Events are complex and need flexible rules.